It (2017 film): Sequel and prequel

 Producer Roy Lee mentioned a second planned film in an interview with Collider on February 16, 2016, before principal photography had begun on the first film, saying, "Dauberman wrote the most recent draft working with Muschietti, so it's being envisioned as two movies."
 On July 19, 2017, Muschietti revealed that the plan is to get production underway for the sequel to It during the following spring, adding, "We'll probably have a script for the second part in January 2018.
 Ideally, we would start prep in March.
 Part one is only about the kids.
 Part two is about these characters 30 years later as adults, with flashbacks to 1989 when they were kids."
 On July 21, 2017, Muschietti spoke of looking forward to having a dialogue in the second film that does not exist within the first, stating, it seems like we're going to do it.
 It's the second half, it's not a sequel.
 It's the second half and it's very connected to the first one."
 Muschietti confirmed that two cut scenes from the film will hopefully be included in the second, one of which being the fire at the Black Spot from the book.

 On September 25, 2017, New Line Cinema announced that the sequel would be released on September 6, 2019, with Gary Dauberman writing the script.
 Later in December 2017, Agent Cody Banks writer Jeffrey Jurgensen was also listed as a screenwriter.
 As of February 2018, Jessica Chastain was in negotiations to star as the adult Beverly Marsh.
 In April 2018, James McAvoy and Bill Hader entered negotiations to play the adult Bill Denbrough and Richie Tozier.
 In May 2018, James Ransone revealed on Twitter that he would play the adult Eddie Kaspbrak.
 Shortly afterwards, Andy Bean and Jay Ryan had joined the cast to play the adult Stanley Uris and Ben Hanscom respectively.
 In June 2018, Isaiah Mustafa signed on to play the adult Mike Hanlon.
 Filming had officially begun on June 19, 2018, and concluded in November 2018.
 Shooting took a total of 86 days.
 The film was released on September 6, 2019, and was a box office success although it garnered a mixed critical reception.

 A prequel series titled It: Welcome to Derry premiered on October 26, 2025 on HBO, with subsequent episodes airing weekly.
-It was previously slated to stream on Max.
+It was previously slated to stream on HBO Max.